Lakefront Brewery Black Friday limited edition beer back for 2022

 - 2022 Black Friday™ Christmas Cookie – A big, chewy Imperial Stout with vanilla, cinnamon and honey, then aged in Rum Barrels.
 Chocolatey and roasty flavors pick up molasses, oak plank and spice from the rum barrels.
 You can experience the taste of a gingerbread cookie with sweet icing.

+Lakefront's Curdwagon food truck was on hand and open at 4:30 a.m. for breakfast.
+Black Friday gear will be sold, including a beanie, shirt, blanket, snifter, and bottle opener.

-The beer is available while supplies last.
-Doors open at 8 a.m.
+The beer was available while supplies lasted.
+The doors opened at 8 a.m.